 All of the traps listed are designed to kill mice immediately.
 This is more humane than using traps that catch them alive, since mice can often die a slow death inside.
 These traps kill mice before they know what hit them.

 Once you’ve caught a mouse, you’ll need to do something with it.
-You can drop the mouse into a plastic shopping bag or cardboard box and dispose of them in an outside garbage bin.
+You can drop the mice into a plastic shopping bag or cardboard box and dispose of them in an outside garbage bin.
 Make sure you check the regulations around rodent disposal in your local area, though.
 Some jurisdictions won’t accept mice and rats inside bins.
 In those cases, you may have to bring them to a special disposal center or even bury them yourself.

 Any time you’re handling rodents, make sure you use disposable latex gloves and wash your hands thoroughly afterward.
 Mice and rats can carry diseases that may still be active even after the rodents are dead.
 You may also need to clean the trap itself if you decide to reuse it.